Skip to main content

 Easy 4th Of July Metal hanging design

 Hello everyone!
 How have you been?
-I hope all is well.
-My girls are enjoying the start of summer break, and this mama is busy.
 I wanted to share this super easy decoration with all of you.
 I created this simple metal hanging decoration for the 4th of July.
 I absolutely love how it turned out.
 I found this metal holder at my local Dollar Tree.
 I haven't seen it in the store before.
 I was excited to find this and brainstorm for my next project.
 As always, the material list is below.
 I will walk you through each step of creating your very own.

 Painted metal hanging decoration with faux floral, twine and decorative napkin hanging from a door